mquandalle/meteor-typescript-compiler/README.md

 ## Updates

+* **Oct 26 2014** - Upgraded package to latest atmosphere, fixed issues with caching
+* **March 2014** - meteortypescript organization is now live. please join and contribute.
-May 6 2014 - switched internal compiler to ts-compiler, full support for ts 1.0
+* **May 6 2014** - switched internal compiler to ts-compiler, full support for ts 1.0